seaweedfs/seaweedfs/README.md

 ## Architecture ##
 Usually distributed file system split each file into chunks, and a central master keeps a mapping of a filename and a chunk index to chunk handles, and also which chunks each chunk server has.

-This has the draw back that the central master can not handle many small files efficiently, and since all read requests need to go through the chunk master, responses would be slow for many concurrent web users.
+This has the draw back that the central master can't handle many small files efficiently, and since all read requests need to go through the chunk master, responses would be slow for many concurrent web users.

 Instead of managing chunks, SeaweedFS choose to manage data volumes in the master server.
 Each data volume is size 32GB, and can hold a lot of files.
-And each storage node can has many data volumes.
+And each storage node can have many data volumes.
 So the master node only needs to store the metadata about the volumes, which is fairly small amount of data and pretty static most of the time.

 The actual file metadata is stored in each volume on volume servers.
-Since each volume server only manage metadata of files on its own disk, and only 16 bytes for each file, all file access can read file metadata just from memory and only needs one disk operation to actually read file data.
+Since each volume server only manages metadata of files on its own disk, and only 16 bytes for each file, all file access can read file metadata just from memory and only needs one disk operation to actually read file data.

 For comparison, consider that an xfs inode structure in Linux is 536 bytes.